Emalia Mattia / Art and Language, with The Red Crayola

 Notes

 The second video in the exhibition is taken from Struggle in New York (1976), an hour-long 16mm film by Yugoslav conceptual artist Zoran Popović.
-Between 1974 and 1975, Popović and his wife, art historian Jasna Tijardović, lived in New York, where they connected with members of the city’s underground art world, including the recently relocated Art and Language group.
-During this time, they contributed articles—both jointly and individually—to The Fox, Art and Language’s short-lived art theory journal.
-Popović and Tijardović also invited Art and Language members Mel Ramsden, Michael Corris, and Jill Breakstone to lead a seminar at the Student Cultural Centre (SKC) in Belgrade, an institution closely associated with Yugoslavian conceptual artists such as Era Milivojević, Raša Todosijević, Marina Abramović, Neša Paripović and Gera Urkom.
+In 1974, Popović and his wife, art historian Jasna Tijardovic, moved to New York.
+They soon became involved in the city’s underground art world, forming a particularly strong relationship with Art and Language — recently relocated from London.
+During this time, Popović and Tijardović contributed articles to The Fox, Art and Language’s short-lived art theory journal.
+They also invited Art and Language members Mel Ramsden, Michael Corris, and Jill Breakstone to lead a seminar at the Student Cultural Centre (SKC) in Belgrade, an institution closely associated with Yugoslavian conceptual artists such as Era Milivojević, Raša Todosijević, Marina Abramović, Neša Paripović and Gera Urkom.
 While the couple moved back to Yugoslavia in 1975, Popović returned to New York in late 1976 to make Struggle in New York, a film that documents the work and material conflicts of artists and activists living in downtown Manhattan.
-Members of Art and Language appear throughout the film, most prominently in a climactic musical performance with The Red Crayola featuring Mel Ramsden, Paula Ramsden, and Kathryn Bigelow (who would later become an Oscar-winning filmmaker).
+Members of Art and Language appear throughout the film, most prominently in a musical performance with The Red Crayola featuring Mel Ramsden, Paula Ramsden, Christine Kozlov and Kathryn Bigelow — who would go on to become the first woman to win an Oscar for best director, an award she received for her 2008 film, The Hurt Locker.